clhenrick/portfolio/pages/cv.md

 Assisted [GreenInfo Nework](http://www.greeninfo.org/) with its mission of providing quality and affordable GIS analysis and cartographic products to public interest groups and governmental organizations.

-- Executed a historic & current habitat suitability analysis of the Black-Backed Woodpecker for the John Muir Foundation utilizing model builder with USGS Landfire, Land Cover, and public lands data.
+- Executed both a current and historic habitat suitability analysis of the Black-Backed Woodpecker for the John Muir Foundation utilizing model builder with USGS Landfire, Land Cover, and Public Lands data sources.
 - Utilized Arc Map 9.x / 10.x to assist in the production of confidential priority acquisition area series maps for Save the Redwoods League.
 - Created 3 offset CMYK print maps for Sustainable Conservation's Partners in Restoration Program using ArcGIS and Adobe Illustrator.
 - Updated and edited an atlas for Protect Wild California's conservation easements and land acquisitions.